ManuelaB/Monads/basics.md

 ### Monads

-Monads are derived from category theory in mathematics.
-They are commonly used in programming to mean higher order functions.
-For this post it isn't necessary to have knowledge in category theory.

-Having a programming language like Scala where everything has to be immutable is often hard to intercat.
-Because in the real world everything changes the whole time.
-They found something in monad which allows to explain it in the function contract.
-Everytime you call a function with the same argument you have to get same result in cause no side effects.
-But if you pass a function as parameter to a function you can get different results.

 Monads are like wrappers where you can wrap objects.
 It's like wrapping a present to make it look prettier and that's the same with monads.
 They are also allow us to handle asynchronous code which is very powerful.